November 18, 2019

 We might as well have travelled 13 thousand kilometres.

-Sanso was, to put it mildly, a sorry place: a collection of crumbling mud huts along a rural path in Mali’s hinterland.
+Sanso was, to put it mildly, a sorry place: a collection of crumbling dwellings along a rural path in Mali’s hinterland.
 It looked like thousands of other villages in the country, except that its social equilibrium and cohesion had been decimated.
 Sanso had been invaded by hundreds of male workers seeking rooms, water and female consorts.
 It was now beset by new ills, ones it had never known and had no means to cure.
 The only sign that we were anywhere near Morila gold were the signs indicating transport pick-up points for Malian mine workers.

 First to speak to me there was Sounkalo Togola, mayor of the rural commune – municipal division – of Sanso in which Morila was found on Mali’s newly decentralized political landscape, as it had been mapped out by foreign development experts.
 Togola didn’t give me a chance to ask him a question before he started his lament.